avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 ## 14. Troubleshooting and Known Issues
 * The board may not be able to obtain time from the NTP server.
 Resetting the board should re-try the NTP connection and will likely succeed on the next try.
-* On occasion, the CO2 ppm measurement may not be ready for retrieval.
-The sensor will report an error and the CO2 level telemetry value will not be reported.
-This error is transient and can be ignored.

-The XENSIV board can operate in different "modes".
-The board is in the correct mode for programming out of the box.
-If you encounter issues flashing or configuring the board, verify that the amber LED is solid to confirm the correct mode is enabled.
-If the amber LED is flashing, press the `KP3_MODE` button on the bottom of the board until the LED is on solid to return to the correct mode.